Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Results

-\cref{fig_retrieval}a presents quantitative Top-$k$ retrieval performance, where $k$ denotes the number of retrieved candidates.
-Retrieval is deemed successful if the the correct corresponding counterpart is included in appears among the $k$ candidates.
-Both ORDER variants and CMCL substantially outperform MatMCL across all tasks, demonstrating that PEFT effectively transfers domain-specific materials knowledge into foundation models while preserving their pretrained capabilities.
-ORDER-$\alpha$ achieves optimal performance in most cases through our proposed two variants.
-ORDER-dyn attains comparable accuracy to CMCL using dynamically adapted weights.
+\cref{fig_retrieval}a presents quantitative Top-$k$ retrieval accuracy, where retrieval succeeds if the correct counterpart appears among the $k$ candidates.
+The distance-based baselines outperform MatMCL and CMCL, demonstrating that encoding continuous property information benefits retrieval even without explicit ordinal structure.
+ORDER-$\alpha$ achieves the best accuracy in most settings, and ORDER-$\alpha$-surr closely matches it despite relying only on physics-derived surrogate labels during pretraining, which validates that surrogates preserve the ordinal structure needed for effective cross-modal alignment.
 Notably, incorporating intra-modal ordinal-aware contrastive loss may introduce conflicted gradients during cross-modal alignment, potentially limiting raw retrieval accuracy gains.
 However, this tradeoff is intentional.
 Our primary objective is not just maximizing Top-$k$ accuracy, but rather constructing a physically meaningful feature space.
 We therefore assess representation quality through downstream task performance and the physical soundness of retrieved candidates.
 In practical inverse design scenarios, researchers and practitioners seek to identify multiple candidates with target properties similar to a query sample for subsequent experimental validation.
 Standard Top-$k$ accuracy metrics only verify ground-truth inclusion but disregard the quality of remaining candidates, which limits its practicability in material applications.

 To address the limitation of the current Top-$k$ metric, we analyze the target property distributions of all retrieved items to evaluate their overall quality (\cref{fig_retrieval}b,c).
 We examine material properties such as yield strength and elongation, which dictate material characteristics and fidelity.
 Green-bordered samples indicate ground-truth matches, while red-bordered samples deviate substantially from the query.
 We can observe that, by the definition of Top-$k$ retrieval accuracy ($k=5$ in our case), \textit{all} examples are `correct' retrievals since they include the ground truth.
 However, the quality of non-ground-truth candidates differs dramatically between ORDER and MatMCL.
 MatMCL frequently retrieves candidates with target properties deviating from the query sample.
 We show that the average property difference between ground truth and all retrieved items is considerably higher for MatMCL than for ORDER.
 This discrepancy arises because MatMCL enforces only cross-modal alignment, treating all negative samples equivalently regardless of their ordinal properties.
 In contrast, ORDER's ordinal-aware objective ensures that materials with similar target properties cluster together in the feature space, yielding retrieval sets where all candidates exhibit relevant property values.
 The above limitations are also observable in CMCL, suggesting the need of explicit ordinal constraints.